benlongo/OrthancDocker/README.md

 # Orthanc for Docker
-Run the image with `docker run -P` to expose the ports.
-In order to see which ports were mapped run `docker port <container_name>`.
+Run the image with `docker run -p 8042:8042` to expose the api.

 [Orthanc docs](http://book.orthanc-server.com/users/docker.html).